-Free Motorcycle Shipping Cost Calculator Free Bike Insurance Calculator Click Here For More Photos & Details (message to seller OR Buy/BID) Disclaimer: This Auction/BuyNow is held by our partner Ebay.
-For further questions please contact original own...
+Free Bike Insurance Calculator Free Bike Shipping Cost Calculator Click Here For More Photos & Details (message to seller OR Buy/BID) Disclaimer: This Auction/BuyNow is held by our partner Ebay.
+For further questions please contact original owner at ...

 Disclaimer: This Auction/BuyNow is held by our partner Ebay.
 For further questions please contact original owner at Ebay.

 1963 Triumph Bonneville Modified A great running and titled 1963 Triumph Bonneville – the first year for the unit construction engine.
 But this bike has been heavily updated over the years and the engine is not correct either.
 NO RESERVE AUCTION